paulvortex/RwgTex/README.md

 -cd X      : change to this dir once started
 -nomip     : do not generate any mip-maps
 -opt X     : load custom option file
--ati       : use ATI compressor instead of mixed mode -nv        : use Nvidia DXTlib instead of mixed mode -gimp      : use GIMP DDS plugin compressor
+-ati       : use ATI compressor
+-nv        : use Nvidia DXTlib (deprecated to Nvidia Texture Tools) compressor -nvtt      : use Nvidia Texture Tools compressor
+-gimp      : use GIMP DDS plugin compressor
+-etcpack   : use EtcPack compressor
+-pvrtex    : use PowerVR's PvrTex compressor
+-etc2comp  : use Google's Etc2Comp compressor
 -npot      : allow non-power-of-two texture dimensions -nm        : forces texture to be processed as normalmap -dxt1      : forces DXT1 compression